AlexeyPertsukh/additional-java-game-millionaire/readme.md

 https://github.com/AlexeyPertsukh/hw32-android-game-millionaire

-• Compatible packages (except for import strings, for example: "import android.os.Handler") of the console version of the game and the version for android:
+• Compatible packages of the console version of the game and the version for android:

-model_game, model_questions, constants
+model_questions

 ![alt text](screenshot1_game.jpg)